rehierl/node-tree-outliner/about-basics.md

 Any node within a tree always strictly belongs to some section.

 * `NxS` is left-total.
-* The root node always has to be seen as being a sectioning node.
+* The root node always acts as a sectioning node.

-The strict belongs-to relation puts each node into a strict relationship with a single section: A node either strictly belongs to one section, or it strictly belongs to a different one (i.e. a node can not strictly belong to two different sections at the same time).
+The strict belongs-to relation puts each node into a strict relationship with a single section: A node either strictly belongs to one section, or it strictly belongs to a different one.

+* A node can not strictly belong to two different sections at the same time.
-* A node may however strictly belong to one section and loosely belong to multiple other sections at the same time.
+* A node strictly belong to (`NxS`) one section and may also loosely belong to (`Nx...xNxS`) multiple other sections.
 * `NxS` is functional

 Multiple nodes may still strictly belong to the same section.